apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/vertex.md

 ### 2.1 Vertex

-In vertex types, the Id strategy determines the type of the vertex Id, with the corresponding relationships as follows:
+In vertex types, the `Id` strategy determines the type of the vertex `Id`, with the corresponding relationships as follows:

 | Id_Strategy      | id type |
 |------------------|---------|